 Outbound trunk may be presented in Originating and Terminating records.

-• Originating—Identifies the trunk for outbound calls routed via a trunk (not a route group) to Premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan or unknown extension).
+• Originating—Identifies the trunk for outbound calls routed through a trunk (not a route group) to premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan or unknown extension).

 Route group

 If present, this field's only reported in Originating records.
-Route group identifies the route group used for outbound calls routed via a route group to Premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan or unknown extension).
+Route group identifies the route group used for outbound calls routed through a route group to premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan or unknown extension).

 Direction

-Whether the call was inbound or outbound.
+Whether the call is inbound or outbound.
 The possible values are:

 • TERMINATING—Inbound